-Is Dancing for 30 Minutes a Good Workout?
+Is dancing for 30 minutes a good workout?

-If you dance for 30 minutes every day for 5 days you will meet your weekly requirement.
-Most importantly, you will get fit whilst engaging in an enjoyable form of workout that you will not tire of quickly.
+If you dance for 30 minutes every day for 5 days you would have met your weekly requirement.
+Most importantly, you will get fit whilst engaging in an enjoyable form of workout that will not tire you quickly.

-Which dance is best for Weight Loss?
+Which dance is best for weight loss?

 However, you need to make sure that you burn more calories than you take in.
-Also the number of calories you burn while dancing will depend on the style and intensity of the dance.
+Also, the number of calories you burn while dancing will depend on the style and intensity of the dance.

+African dance workouts really work, and their effectiveness can never be subject to debate.
 Healthline published an article on the benefits of dance in which Erica Hersh said,

 The article goes on to point out that there’s more to gain in dance workouts beyond physical benefits.
 Dance workouts boost your mood, reduce stress, improve your sense of balance, and result in better sleep.

-What are the Most Popular African Dances?
+What are the most popular African dances?

 This high-intensity workout begins with a warm-up followed by side steps and repetitions of arm movements.
 You proceed to march with an ‘attitude’, pushing the hips forward as you bring the knees up.
 It is an excellent body-toning routine.

 #2.
 Kukuwa African Dance Workout

 Thereafter, you move from side to side as you raise your arms.
 More arm movements follow as you move them in circles.
-The routine proceeds with leg push backs and leg lifts, accompanied by more arm movements.
-This will probably be your best part of the morning.
+The routine proceeds with leg pushbacks and leg lifts, accompanied by more arm movements.
+This will probably be the best part of your morning.

 #3.
 Afrovibe Cardio Dance Workout

-A full fat-burning cardio workout through Afro dance, this intense session is guaranteed to work up a sweat.
+Being a full fat-burning cardio workout, this intense Afro dance session is guaranteed to work up a sweat.
 See whether you can keep up with the beats of the energetic drummer.

 #4.
 Kukwa – Naija Love Edition

 Work out with this group of lively fitness experts and burn calories as you listen to inspiring Afrobeats.
 Begin by dancing on the spot followed by arm push-backs.

 ALSO READ: Best Fitness Apps Of 2021

-#5.Afrifitness – Belly Fat-burning Routine.
+#5.Afrifitness – Belly Fat-burning Routine

 This is a dance cardio routine that targets belly fat.
 Work out to titillating beats by Sudxn and Bracket ft Tecno.
-Warm-up with a gentle walk before embarking on a skipping movement from side to side.
+Warm up with a gentle walk before embarking on a skipping movement from side to side.

 #6.
 African Dance Online Workout

 Learn new dance moves as you lose weight and up your fitness levels.
-There is no dialogue, hence you get straight down to freestyle afrobeat dancing.
-This work-out involves fluid movements as you gently dance to the rhythm and gyrate from side to side working those waist muscles.
+This workout involves fluid movements as you gently dance to the rhythm and gyrate from side to side working those waist muscles.

 #7.
-African Dance Online Workout Number 2
+African Dance Online Workout Number 9

-This is the second in the series of African dance online workouts.
+This is the ninth in the series of African dance online workouts.
 This version is accompanied by a narrative—which hopefully makes it more engaging.
 It provides further proof that cardio does not have to be boring, especially with uplifting Afrobeats in the background.

 #8.
 Afrobeat dance workout